alternet/alternet.ml/parsing/src/site/markdown/parsing.md

 }
 ```

-We will learn later about `ExpressionBuilder()`, it is just the handler that we
-create in order to build an AST.
+We will learn later about `ExpressionBuilder()`, it is just the handler that we create in order to build an AST.

-This approach is preferable than extending a grammar when the target result
-type differs from the other grammar.
-In our case, an expression is evaluated
-to a number, whereas a value template expression is evaluated to a string.
+This approach is preferable than extending a grammar when the target result type differs from the other grammar.
+In our case, an expression is evaluated to a number, whereas a value template expression is evaluated to a string.

 In the next section we will learn how to build a custom data model.

+<a name="customTypes"></a>

 ### Grammar with custom token types

-A token value represent the input characters that are parsed.
+A **token value** represent the input characters that are parsed.
 We have seen before that a token value may have various types :

-* a single character : this is the default behaviour.
+* **a single character** : this is the default behaviour.
 E.g. `"("`
-* a string : this is also the default behaviour when a sequence is matched.
+* **a string** : this is also the default behaviour when a sequence of characters is matched.
 E.g. `"var_12"`
-* a number : when it is specified by `.asNumber()`.
+* **a number** : when it is specified by [`.asNumber()`](apidocs/ml/alternet/parser/Grammar.Rule.html#asNumber--).
 E.g. `123.45`
-* an enum value : when the token is defined with an enum class.
+* **an enum value** : when the token is defined with an enum class.
 E.g. `Axis.ancestor_or_self`

 It is also possible to specify in the grammar :